 Tips for Making the Orange Pineapple Cake

-I’ve made this cake a time or two (or three…) and I’ve got a few tips to help you make this cake perfectly, every single time.
+I’ve made this cake a time or two (or twenty…) and I’ve got a few tips to help you make this cake perfectly, every single time.

 - For the cake, you can use either a lemon or a yellow cake mix.
 I prefer the lemon cake mix because it brings out the citrus flavor of the oranges as well as the lemon in the mix, and I think it is delicious with the pineapple in the frosting.